Danilo Anđušić: Third term with Partizan (2022–2024)

 On June 30, 2022, he returned to Partizan for a third stint with the Serbian powerhouse.
 During the 2022–23 season, Partizan was eliminated from the Real Madrid in tight playoffs series.
 Over the season, Anđušić averaged 6.5 points, 1.2 assists and 1 rebound, while shooting career-best 46.3 percent from the field in the EuroLeague.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.

 Over the 2023–24 season, Anđušić averaged 5 points and 1.1 rebounds over 28 EuroLeague games.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

 Dubai (2024–2025)

 On July 23, 2024, Anđušić signed a two-year contract with Dubai Basketball, the newcomer to the ABA League.
 Over 36 games, he averaged 11 points, 2.2 rebounds and 1.8 assists on 40.9% shooting from the field.
 Dubai finished the season with loss in the semifinals series to Partizan Belgrade.

+Aris Thessaloniki (2025–present)

+On 18 November, 2025, Anđušić signed with Aris.